quixio/quix-docs/docs/platform/tutorials/data-stream-processing/data-stream-processing.md

 However, this is all running with the Quix Serverless environment.

-You have to create and deploy 3 projects, we have: .
-Created an always on high performance back-end .
-Created APIs and Services focused on performance .
-Opened firewall ports and optimized DNS propagation
+You have to create and deploy three applications.
+Quix has:

+1. Created an always on high performance back-end
+2. Created APIs and Services focused on performance
+3. Opened firewall ports and optimized DNS propagation

 ## Prerequisites